 In January 2013, Assemblypersons John Burzichelli and Timothy Eustace sponsored The Compassionate Care Act for the Terminally Ill, A3328.
 A public hearing was held by the Health and Senior Services Committee on Thursday 7 February, after which the Committee voted 7-2-2 to send the bill to the full Assembly for its consideration, where the bill died for lack of further action.

-An identical Senate version of the same bill, S382, is being sponsored by Senators Nicholas Scutari and Stephen Sweeney.
-This bill was voted out of the Health, Human Services and Senior Citizens Committee by a vote of 5-3-1 on 15 December 2014.
+An identical Senate version of the same bill, S382, sponsored by Senators Nicholas Scutari and Stephen Sweeney, was voted out of the Health, Human Services and Senior Citizens Committee by a vote of 5-3-1 on 15 December 2014.
+But it was never passed by the Senate.

 A day-by-day description of events at the suit brought in April 2011 by the state of Arizona against Dr. Larry Egbert and Frank Langsner, appearing originally on the ERGO news list , is here .
 Special thanks to Derek Humphry and Faye Girsh for permission to reproduce these documents here.